 Welcome to the City of Sanford Speakers Bureau.
 Our speakers are experts in their fields who are eager to share their knowledge in the community.
 They are an excellent resource with many stories to share and are capable of providing answers to important questions about the Sanford community.

 The City of Sanford Speakers Bureau is a program that is available to provide public speakers for any event and can be of interest to local clubs, schools, civic groups, neighborhood associations and community organizations.
 It is comprised of a collection of speakers that offer an array of topics.
 Presentations include anything from the budgeting process to environmental awareness.
 This service is free of charge.
 When selecting a topic, first consider the intended audience and its area of interest.

-Following is a brief overview of what you can learn from our talented staff and partners:
+A brief overview of what you can learn from our talented staff and partners:

-Speaker: Bob Turk, Economic Development Director firstname.lastname@example.org
+Speaker: Tom Tomerlin, Economic Development Director firstname.lastname@example.org

 The City of Sanford is promoting Sanford as a great place to locate businesses through marketing and outreach efforts.
 Business growth from both new business relocation and existing business expansion is a key factor to healthy local economy.
 The Economic Development office also helps promote Sanford as a shopping destination through events such as the weekly Farmer’s Market, which benefit citizens and business at the same time.
 Additionally, this office coordinates the City’s economic incentive programs and serves as the Director of the Community Redevelopment Agency (CRA).
 The office functions as a liaison for business interests to the City government.
 Additional projects and business improvement efforts include:

 • Facilitating City, County and State Economic Development Incentives

 • Assistance with Business Development Resources